March 6 2026 Summary: LDN and ANS, Immune Dysregulation, Granuloma Annulare, Hidden Infection and Autoimmune

 Read more

-Yoon Hang Kim, MD, MPH Board-Certified in Preventive Medicine | Integrative & Functional Medicine Physician MEDICAL DISCLAIMER This article is for educational purposes only and does not constitute medical advice, diagnosis, or treatment.
-Mast Cell Activation Syndrome (MCAS) and histamine intolerance are highly individualized conditions, and probiotic responses can vary substantially
+www.directintegrativecare.com Yoon Hang Kim, MD, MPH Board-Certified in Preventive Medicine | Integrative & Functional Medicine Physician An integrative review for clinicians and informed clients Medical Disclaimer This article is intended for educational and informational purposes only and does not constitute medical advice.
+The information presented reflects a review

 By Yoon Hang Kim MD